Gutiérrez Hubbell House

-The Gutiérrez Hubbell House also known as the James Lawrence and Juliana Gutierrez y Chavez Hubbell House, is a historic territorial-style hacienda.
+The Gutiérrez Hubbell House, also known as the James Lawrence and Juliana Gutierrez y Chavez Hubbell House, is a historic territorial-style hacienda.
 The original house dates back to the 1820s, and was enlarged in the 1850s and 1860s.
 It is located in the village of Pajarito in the South Valley of Albuquerque, New Mexico.
 The house has existed under three national flags: Spain, Mexico and the United States.

 The house is listed on the State of New Mexico Register of Cultural Properties as a symbol of the blending of Spanish, Native American and Anglo cultures and traditions, and is also listed on the National Register of Historic Places.
 It is managed by the National Park Service.

 History

 The property originally consisted of a 40,000 acre estate owned by Clemente and Josefa Gutiérrez who willed it to their great-granddaughter, Julianita.
 Sometime later, Julianita married James Lawrence "Santiago" Hubbell in 1849.
 The Gutiérrez family was a prominent ranching and trading family who were related to the Baca family and Chaves clan.
-Hubbell was born in Connecticut to an Anglo father and a Spanish mother.
+Hubbell was born in Connecticut to an Anglo father and a Hispanic mother.
 Hubbell was a captain who served with General Stephen Watts Kearny.
 Julianita Gutiérrez' paternal grandfather was among the first governors to serve New Mexico when it was still under Mexican rule.

 The hacienda is situated on the El Camino Real de Tierra Adentro National Historic Trail that spans from Mexico City, Mexico to Ohkay Owingeh (San Juan Pueblo) north of Santa Fe, New Mexico.
 It was built by James "Santiago" Hubbell and his wife, Julianita Gutiérrez Hubbell, with the help of their twelve children.
 One of their children, Don (John) Lorenzo Hubbell, established the Hubbell Trading Post located on the Navajo Indian Reservation in Ganado, Arizona.

 The hacienda later became a stagecoach stop, trading post, and a post office.

 Hubbell died in 1885, but Mrs. Gutiérrez Hubbell continued to live at the house until 1899.
 After her death the same year the hacienda passed to J. Felipe Hubbell.
 By 1927 the estate was recorded as having a 16-room adobe house, a 3-room casita, 130 acres of land, 20 acres of orchards, 42 acres of pasture land and 59 acres of alfalfa.
 Descendants of the Gutiérrez Hubbell's continued to live at the home until the 1990s.
 In 2020 the property was bought by Bernalillo County.

 The property was listed as a New Mexico State Registered Cultural Property in 1976.
 In 2008 it was designated an official site on the Camino Real de Tierra Adentro National Historic Trail.